fjantunen/sev1/index.md

 Mentions of specific services, platforms, or vendors—including but not limited to PagerDuty, Datadog, Honeycomb, Gremlin, Netflix, Google, PayPal, and Microsoft—are made for example and context.
 No payments, sponsorships, or kickbacks were received.
 This book promotes no specific tool or service.
 All references are used in a neutral, educational context.

-The content is provided “as-is.”
+The content is provided 'as-is.'
 Readers assume full responsibility for the use of any information presented herein.
 Always evaluate ideas in the context of your organization's specific needs and risks.

 ### Table of Contents 📜